Biden 'concerned' as China extends military drills around Taiwan | Law-Order

 White House Press Secretary Karine Jean-Pierre later condemned China's drills.
 "We've been condemning them since they started escalating," Jean-Pierre said.
 "They are provocative, irresponsible and raise the risk of miscalculation.
 And that's what he - the president - was referring to."

-VISIT ANGERS CHINA Pelosi's visit infuriated China, which responded with test launches of ballistic missiles over Taipei for the first time, as well as by ditching some lines of dialogue with Washington, including theatre military talks and on climate change.
+VISIT ANGERS CHINA Pelosi's visit infuriated China, which responded with test launches of ballistic missiles over Taipei for the first time, and ditching some lines of dialogue with Washington, including theatre military talks and on climate change.

 Counter narcotics cooperation on illicit fentanyl trafficking was among the channels Beijing suspended, a move the head of U.S. drug control policy Rahul Gupta on Monday called "unacceptable".
 The duration and precise location of the latest drills is not yet known, but Taiwan has already eased flight restrictions near the six earlier Chinese exercise areas surrounding the island.

 Taiwan's defence ministry said it had detected 39 Chinese air force planes and 13 navy ships in and around the Taiwan Strait on Monday.
 Twenty-one Chinese air force planes had entered Taiwan's air defence zone, including fighter jets that crossed the median line in the northern part of the Taiwan Strait, the ministry said.
-Singapore Prime Minister Lee Hsien Loong warned of the potential for miscalculation over tensions in the Taiwan Strait, which he said were unlikely to ease soon amid deep suspicion and limited engagement between the United States and China.
+Singapore Prime Minister Lee Hsien Loong warned of the potential for miscalculation over tensions in the Taiwan Strait.

 "Around us, a storm is gathering.
-U.S.-China relations are worsening, with intractable issues, deep suspicions, and limited engagement," Lee said in a televised address on the eve of the city-state's national day.
-'DEEPLY TOUCHED'
+U.S.-China relations are worsening, with intractable issues, deep suspicions, and limited engagement," Lee said in a televised address.
+U.S. Under Secretary of Defense for Policy Colin Kahl, however, told a briefing that the United States still believed it was unlikely China would try retake Taiwan militarily in the next few years, despite its actions in the past week.

+Kahl said the U.S. military would continue to carry out passages through the Taiwan Strait in the coming weeks.
+The Benfold destroyer sailed through the waterway separating China and Taiwan on July 19, and the U.S. military has been conducting such transits about once a month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)